-Biotech cleanrooms are used in various industries, such as medical and agricultural to meet the specific needs and requirements of the projects.
-They can be used in different ways, but they always must meet strict environmental control standards.
-To understand the complexity of biotech cleanrooms, we should talk about biotechnology and its applications.
+Biotech cleanrooms are used across a wide range of industries, including medical and agricultural processes to meet the specific needs and requirements of the projects.
+To understand the complexity of biotechnology cleanrooms, let’s first talk about biotechnology and its applications.

 Biotechnology is a branch of technology based on biology used to study and improve life by using plants, animals, and nature to enhance different areas of human life.
-Biotech cleanrooms make this study possible by creating and maintaining an extremely controlled environment so nothing could contaminate the experiments.
+Biotech cleanrooms make this study possible by creating and maintaining an extremely controlled environment free of any contamination. nothing can contaminate the experiments.
 There are three main biotechnology applications.

-- Medical Biotechnology.
-Certain medical cleanrooms could also be considered biotech cleanrooms as two fields do similar studies.
-Diagnostics, forensics, vaccinations, and medicinal therapy productions are just a few biotechnology applications.
+Certain medical cleanrooms can also be considered biotech cleanrooms as these two fields partake in similar studies.
+Diagnostics, forensics, vaccinations, and medicinal therapy productions are just a few biotechnology applications in this sector.
 A variety of significant health care research, such as cancer, gene therapy, and stem cell research, is conducted in biotech cleanrooms as they require the highest level of contamination prevention for the safety of staff and patients.

-The design of the biotech cleanroom is fundamental.
+The design of the biotech cleanroom is a fundamental concept.
 To operate safely and efficiently, the cleanroom should be flawlessly designed to avoid interruptions and the risk of contamination.
 It should incorporate unique features to a given application, such as air filtration, HVAC, individual processing systems, and more.

 In order to achieve stringent standards of ISO Class1-5 classification, most biotech applications require HardWall type cleanrooms.
-HardWall cleanrooms consist of seamless wall panels, flooring, and ceiling grid, preventing dust or dirt particles from settling.
-The panels and other surfaces are made of non-corrosive and non-shedding materials, which could sustain harsh cleaning procedures.
+HardWall cleanrooms consist of seamless modular wall panels, resilience flooring, and suspended ceiling grid, preventing dust or dirt particles from settling.
+The modular panels and other surfaces are made of non-corrosive and non-shredding materials, which could sustain harsh cleaning chemical procedures.

 Biotech Cleanroom Systems